 Improving equity is a core priority for the City and was a guiding principal for the process and recommendations for this plan.
-The public engagement process of this plan integrated equity through outreach to historically underrepresented populations (the area's median household income is \$47,200 compared to \$68,000 citywide according to the U.S. Census Bureau), like people who primarily speak Spanish (the area is 40.8% Hispanic compared to 11.8% citywide according to the U.S. Census Bureau), mobile home community residents, service industry workers, and patrons of the area's social service providers including Salud Medical Clinic, Larimer County Department of Human Services, Food Bank For Larimer County, Murphy Center for Hope, Catholic Charities of Larimer County, and The Family Center La Familia.
+The public engagement process of this plan integrated equity through outreach to historically underrepresented populations, like people who primarily speak Spanish, mobile home community residents, service industry workers, and patrons of the area's social service providers.
+Several social service providers are located in the North College area, including Salud Medical Clinic, Larimer County Department of Human Services, Food Bank For Larimer County, Murphy Center for Hope, Catholic Charities of Larimer

+County, and The Family Center La Familia.
 In an effort to make the process more accessible to a wide range of people, a diversity of outreach opportunities were presented throughout the project including online engagement, in-person workshops, and virtual meetings.
 The Fort Collins Community Connectors handed out flyers to area businesses and went door-to-door to collect community member feedback in neighborhoods with high numbers of underrepresented groups.
 In addition to the outreach process, improving equitable outcomes was a key consideration throughout this project's recommendation development and technical analysis.
 The equity considerations that were considered for different recommendations are included in the more detailed discussions of study recommendations later in this report.